marcglasberg/i18n_extension/README.md

 If the current locale is `'pt_BR'`, then the text in the screen will be `"Olá, como vai você?"`, the Portuguese translation to the above text.
 And so on for any other locales you want to support.

-You can also provide different translations depending on modifiers, for example `plural` quantities:
+You can also provide different translations depending on modifiers, such as `plural` quantities:

 ```
 print("There is 1 item".plural(0)); // Prints 'There are no items'